lu-cs-sde/JFeature/INSTALL.md

 The results are saved in: `~/workspace/jfeature/evaluation/results/YYYYMMDDHHMMSS`

-To generate a summary of the resutls run:
+To generate a summary of the results run from the `evaluation` directory the following command:

 ```
-cd ~
-cd workspace/jfeature/evaluation/
-python3 table.py restuls/YYMMDDHHMMSS/
+python3 table.py results/YYMMDDHHMMSS/
 ```
 This will generate a summary of all the subresults and will save it in `table.txt`.
 | ⚠️ Note          |